cooljoseph1/MLSS-Homework/Week 7/Paper Summaries/Model Interpretability.md

 What does an interpretable model look like?
 - Simulatable -- A human could reasonably run through the calculations needed.
 Basically only sparse linear models and short decision trees are interpretable under this criterion.
 - Decomposable -- The model can be broken down into intuitive/understandable parts.
+- Algorithmic transparency -- The model's algorithm can be proven to have certain properties such as convergence or nice decision boundaries.
+What are some post-hoc methods?
+- Text explanation -- The model gives a written explanation of why it made its choices.
+- Visualization -- Use something like t-SNE to visualize high dimensional embeddings.
+You can also look at what inputs cause certain nodes in a neural network to be highly activated.
+- Local explanations -- E.g., saliency maps
+- Explain by example -- Give an example of what the model thinks is the closest image to the given one, along with a class prediction.

+Linear models are not always more interpretable than deep neural networks.
+Although the algorithm is simpler, they don't have the same kind of clear features that the nodes of neural networks have.
+Also, interpretability needs to be clarified more